videojs/video.js/docs/guides/tech.md

   }
 });

-// Add our new Tech to the internal Tech list and to the back of the default tech order list videojs.registerTech('MyTech', MyTech);
+// Add our new Tech to the internal Tech list and to the end of the default `techOrder` list videojs.registerTech('MyTech', MyTech);
 ```